byronrwth/Udacity-SelfDrivingCar-ND-Term1/ComputerVision/CarND-Adavanced-Lane-P4/README.md

 1, problem: needs manually try and set for x gradient and s color threshold

-2, problem: for perspective transform, hard to find exact parallel lane pairs, also need to manualy set for destination and source points from orginial and undistorted images
+2, pproblem: for perspective transform, hard to find exact parallel lane pairs, also need to manualy set for destination and source points from orginial and undistorted images, if choose unsymmetric source points from one undistored image, then for rest testing images this is not a good option, because other test images may miss to detect either left or right lane within their birds-eye view !

-3, from previous unperfectly parallel lanes I calculated out the radius of left and right lanes are 18970m and 7872m, this should exceed accepted range of proper lane radius.
+3, from previous unperfectly parallel lanes I calculated out the radius of left and right lanes, since they are not paralel in birds-eye view, both radius can differ 10 times ! this should exceed accepted range of proper lane radius.

 how to improve: here I only use y=720 which is the maximum value in image to calculate radius.
 Considering lanes are continuous, I think I can choose more y values for calculations and then choose a smooth value.

+4, from my generated output video, most time both lanes detected are matching the real lines, however under tree shadowing area, when daylight is suddenly dark, I can see my detect lanes can suddenly jump into wired shapes.
+My detection system should be more robust under sudden daylight changes !